cosmosgame/save-the-world/content/_index.md

 Thank you so much visiting this web site!
 I am deeply grateful that you did!
 Your support and feedback is precious to me -- it will help me create something of value.
 I won't get there without you.
 Seriously.

 My goal is to first save the world, because it needs saving.
-But we have to go way beyond just that.
+But we have to go way beyond just that because in some ways it already is too late.
 Climate change is now irreversible.
 There is no going back.
 We are going to have to learn to share a very different, challenging world.
 Simply to survive we now have no choice but to learn to care about all of us.
 Some will live in areas that benefit from climate change and many will not.
 We will have to learn to share everything.
 But this urgent necessity is also an opportunity.
-We could chose to create a world of our dreams.
+We can chose to create a world of our dreams.
 It really is possible.
+In fact it is our best hope of survival.
 I hope to convince you to join me.
 I need allies.
 This world needs allies.

 For thirty years I have watched global warming.
 Back in the 90's environmentalists like myself knew a disaster was coming.
 The science was clear.
 And I did nothing.
 Each decade the scientific reports kept on coming back consistently reporting that it was even worse than we feared.
 And I did nothing.
 The scientific reports are so bad now I can not make myself read them.
 It hurts too much.
 If you know how to read them, you know the scientists are actually screaming in anguish to an uncaring populace.
 And I did nothing.